 What kind of writing sample do you require for admission?

 Your writing sample should showcase your skills at academic argumentation and research.
 Acceptable submissions include research publications, chapters from a thesis, seminar papers, and the like.

 Who should I ask to provide me a letter of recommendation?

 You must get letters of recommendation from professors with whom you've done your coursework.
 Advisors who have directed your research are suitable referees, as are people who have supervised your teaching.
-You submit contact information for recommenders via the online application system.
-Recommenders will then be notified via email that you have requested a recommendation as part of the application requirement.
-Letters of recommendation submitted by the applicant will not be accepted, nor will recommendations from friends and family.

 Do MA and PhD students take courses outside of the department?